2020 ARCA Menards Series: Rule changes

 ARCA adopted the current NASCAR points system after using the 1975-2010 NASCAR points system up until 2019.
-Additionally, steel-bodied cars were phased out entirely in favor of composite-bodied cars.
+Additionally, steel-bodied cars were phased out entirely in favor of composite-bodied cars, which also saw the end of Dodge's presence in the series due to a lack of a composite body.

 Schedule

 The complete schedule was released on October 10, 2019.
 That came after a soft reveal of some Sioux Chief Showdown tracks on October 2.